 - Make sure you clean up afterwards not leaving any trace of food, residents worry about hygiene, don’t give them a reason to complain.

-Indiscretion = unwanted attention = danger
+Indiscretion = unwanted attention = cats at risk

 Food portion control